 Gluten Free Lentil Burgers

-This recipe happens to be gluten-free, not specifically by design, but it is a pretty nice side benefit.
-Because with most veggie burgers the goal is to create a firm patty, I’m always on the lookout for the perfect “filler.”
+This veg burger recipe happens to be gluten-free.
+With most veggie burgers the goal is to create a firm patty, therefore you have to have the perfect “filler.”

-For this lentil burger, I used no breadcrumbs.
+For this lentil burger, I used no breadcrumbs at all.
 Instead, you’ll find a combination of ground flax seeds, tofu, and rolled oats.
 It works!

 Yes, these are lentil burgers without breadcrumbs.
 Why does that matter?
 Well, if you’re someone who doesn’t worry about gluten, maybe it doesn’t matter at all.
-But then again, it’s always good to not oversaturate your diet with one item, such as bread.
-So, taking a break from gluten by using oatmeal can create diversity in your diet.
+But then again, taking a break from gluten by using oatmeal can create diversity in your diet.

 Besides, oats also adds fiber and other heart-healthy phytonutrients.

 How to Cook Lentils

-I’m sharing with you steps on how to make everything in this recipe, including cooking the lentils.
-Cooking with lentils is a great thing to learn as a vegetarian or a vegan because they’re pretty easy to make.
-That’s because lentils don’t require any pre-soaking.
+Cooking with lentils is a great thing to learn because they’re pretty easy to make.
+That’s because lentils don’t require pre-soaking.

 To achieve this, when the lentils are done, I will remove the lid and leave the saucepan on the stove for a few minutes to let it “burn off ” some steam (aka moisture).